Surangel and Sons Company

+Surangel and Sons Company is a company in Palau.
+It was founded in 1980 by Surangel Whipps in Ngerbeched, Koror.

+In 2024 they sued the Island Times, a Palauan newspaper, for sharing leaked tax documents of the company.

+Ksau's Motors is a division of the company.

+Football team

-Surangel and Sons Company was a Palauan association football club which first competed in the Palau Soccer League, the top level league in Palau, in 2006, when they were crowned champions.
+In the 2000s the company had an association football team, which first competed in the Palau Soccer League, the top level league in Palau, in 2005, where they reached the final.
+In 2006, they were crowned champions.
 They competed in the following season as well, finishing runner up, losing 2–1 to Team Bangladesh in the final, having topped the qualifying group.
 Due to fragmentary records, it is not known in how many other seasons they competed.